 The Alpine grade takes into account the overall seriousness of a route, not just the technical difficulty.
 Even if a route is well within your technical level, the glacial approach and objective dangers can make it a much more serious proposition than it would otherwise be in a smaller, non-glaciated range.

 Alpine grades begin with F (Facile – easy) and then go to PD (Peu Difficile), AD (Assez Difficile), D (Difficile), TD (Trés Difficile) and finally ED (Extrêment Difficile) which is open-ended – ED1, ED2, ED3 and upwards.

-IMPORTANT – This is a very rough table and it is impossible to provide and accurate conversion between technical difficulty of the hardest climbing – a sport grade/UIAA/USA grade) and overall difficulty of the full route experience from approach through climbing, conditions and descent – Alpine Grade.
+IMPORTANT – Below is a very rough table and it is impossible to provide an accurate conversion between technical difficulty of the hardest climbing – a sport grade/UIAA/USA grade – and overall difficulty of the full route experience from approach through climbing, conditions and descent – Alpine Grade.
 This is because the difficulties of Alpine routes can increase dramatically with long and remote routes, combine with challenging conditions on approach and descent.
 As an example, the North Face of the Eiger is thought to be around UIAA V in climbing difficulty, but it is certainly a route worth ED2 as an Alpine Grade.
 For that reason please treat the conversions in the table below with due respect to the Alpine Grade.